Safwana-Hussain/Amazon-TV-Content-Analysis/README.md

 •	Regional content expansion: With the U.S. and India dominating the catalog, Amazon could consider expanding its offerings in underrepresented regions like Europe or Canada.

+•       Diversify Movie Durations Based on Rating Demographics: Tailor content based on the target audience’s rating preferences.
+For younger viewers, prioritize short films, while for mature audiences, medium-length movies may be more appealing.

 •	Capitalize on popular genres for better engagement: Comedy and Drama genres receive higher ratings and viewership.
 Amazon could capitalize on this trend by investing in more original content within these genres